-The May/June 2014 issue is instantly available digitally including all articles, maps and GPS files.
+The July/August 2014 issue is instantly available digitally including all articles, maps and GPS files.

 The back issue is available in print format with included access to the digital content.